metachaos-systems/glasnost/README-en.md

 # Features

+* Works both with Steem and Golos blockchains
 * Extractor for Postgres database that will sync comments in realtime and look back 7 days in the past
 * GraphQL API endpoint at `/graphql`
 * Interactive GraphiQL endpoint at `/graphiql`